Zhixun-Zhao/GeneMarker/README.md

-# GeneMarker Identification With kernal MMD and Information Entropy algorithm
+# Gene Marker Identification With kernal MMD and Information Entropy algorithm